-The Company's financial statements have been prepared on a going concern basis notwithstanding the fact that it has net loss of ₹ 1,254 Mn during the year ended March 31, 2021.
+The Company has net current liability position of INR 7,061 millions as at March 31, 2022 (March 31, 2021: INR 7,590 millions).
+Notwithstanding the current liability position, the management of the Company believes that the Company will be able to continue to operate as a going concern for the foreseeable future and meet all its liabilities as they fall due for payment based on its future cash flow projections and continued financial support from Biocon Limited, "the Holding Company".
 The Holding Company undertakes to provide sufficient financial and other support to the Company for a foreseeable future and not to call for settlement of any amounts that the Company owes to it.
 Accordingly, these financial statements have been prepared under the going concern assumption.
-These financial statements were authorised for issuance by the Company's Board of Directors on April 28, 2021.
+These financial statements were authorised for issuance by the Company's Board of Directors on April 28, 2022.